Frequently asked questions

 - non-academic staff Fellow electoral roll Sydney People (Talent2 database)

-- graduate electoral roll the Alumni Office (Advance database)
+- graduate electoral roll the Development Office (Advance database)

 The procedures for conducting these elections are set out in Chapter 4 (clauses 15 - 45) of the University of Sydney By-law 1999.